-Children of mandatory attendance age who fail to attend school regularly without lawful reason shall be considered to be in violation of Nebraska truancy Notice of excessive statutes. absenteeism shall be made to parents/guardians when the student accumulates more than 7 non-school excused absences in a semester.
-Additional corrective action taken by the school may include, but is not limited to: conferences, counseling, evaluation, alternative placement, suspension, expulsion.
+Children of mandatory attendance age who fail to attend school regularly without lawful reason shall be considered to be in violation of Nebraska truancy statutes.
+Notice of excessive absenteeism shall be made to the parents/guardians when the student accumulates more than 7 non-school excused absences in a semester.
+Additional corrective action taken by the school may include, but is not limited to: conferences, counseling, evaluation, placement, suspension, alternative expulsion.

 The Saunders County ARRIVE Attendance Officer will also receive notification of all students who accumulate more than seven absences during a semester.
-If a student continues to be or becomes habitually absent from school, the principal shall serve a written notice to the person violating Neb.Rev.Stat.
+If a student continues to be or becomes habitually absent from school, a meeting will be held with school personnel, the parent/guardian, and the child when appropriate, for the purpose of developing a plan to assist the student and improve regular attendance.

+The principal shall serve a written notice to the person violating Neb.Rev.Stat.
 79-201, warning the student to comply with the provisions of that statute.
 A report will be filed with the county attorney of the county in which the student resides for students who accumulate more than 20 absences in a year.
-Excessive absences due to documented illness that make attendance impossible or impracticable will be considered in handling the student's excessive absenteeism.
+Excessive absences due to documented illness and medical appointments that make attendance impossible or impracticable will be considered in handling the student's excessive absenteeism.